 SolarWide is proud to be at forefront of this transport revolution.
 With lower vehicle running costs we are sure Electric Vehicles (EVs), will continue to grow in popularity, as more and more models come into Australia.

-SolarWide can supply and implement the charging station solutions of major suppliers for your home and business.
+SolarWide is a company that can supply and implement the charging station solutions of major suppliers for your home and business.
 Due to our decades of experience in high-quality and technically challenging electrical ad solar work, we will be able to serve this new consumer segment well.

 In 2021 there seems to have been a shift in the Australian mindset towards EVs with roughly 60% of Australians saying in a recent survey that they would consider purchasing an EV as their next car.